 In the afternoon, the guys (from both boats) and I went ashore to meet up with Reynaldo.
 I served as the translator, which was quite a mental work out.
 He showed them his home and when he pulled out his cards of other boaters, we gave him our cards and photos to add to his collection.
 He then took us to the restaurant on the beach where the other fishermen were making a racket playing a game.
 The owner of our boat ordered a fish lunch, so we sipped on the local beer while watching the locals carry on with their day.
 It was a shack of a place, and the women cooked the lunch outside on a pile of rocks.
 People gathered around to watch the game that was going on at the table next to us.
 Through this entire ruckus, the coast guard (serious professionals with guns and bulletproof vests) approached to tell us that we should have checked in so they knew where we were in case we had problems.
 Due to the problems with drug smuggling, it would be in our best interest to have the coast guard on our side.
 It was a bit difficult to comprehend what the Coast Guard was saying through all of the calamity, especially when our owner turned to them and shouted, “do you like Cerveza?” and tried to buy them a drink to make them go away.
 Talk about getting off to the wrong foot!
 It was hard to tell from that point on how things would go as they insisted on checking our vessel to make sure they were safe.

 After the fish lunch, we decided to head back to the boats to prepare for our next passage.
 We said farewell to Reynaldo, grateful for all of his help and education regarding this tiny little bay.
 Mike and I went back to the catamaran to do a bit of tidying up before he took Dylan to do a bit of spear fishing.
 In the evening, a couple that was crewing aboard another catamaran at anchor (the same cat that we anchored next to in Cabo Dela Vela) came over to chat and exchange computer programs.
 Martin and Natasha, or our French twins, could easily relate to our experience working as crew and their owner sounded very similar to ours.
 We greatly enjoyed their company and hoped we would be able to spend more time with them in the future as we were following the same route to Cartagena.
+We had another lovely dinner that night thanks to Carol as we huddled over the computer to plan out the remaining days of our journey.

 Day 7 – 1 April: Bahia Guayraca to Ancon Chica